How to Patch a Large Hole in Drywall

 Large holes in drywall feel permanent until you've done it once.
 Whether it's a doorknob-sized puncture, a corner impact, or damage from moving furniture, anything bigger than a nail hole demands a different approach than simple spackling.
 Small holes live in the realm of quick fixes; large ones require structure.
 You're essentially rebuilding a section of the wall, and that means using backing material to give the patch something to grip, then layering compound until the repair vanishes into the surrounding plane.
 Done right, no one will ever know it was there.

-2. Install backing material.
+2. Anchor the backing patch.
 For holes larger than 6 inches, insert a drywall repair patch kit (these come with adhesive strips) or cut a piece of drywall slightly larger than the hole and secure it with drywall screws driven into the studs or blocking behind the wall.
 If studs aren't accessible, use a self-adhesive mesh patch or backing strips (thin wooden or metal frames that span across the hole and screw to the wall around the damage).
 The backing gives joint compound something solid to grab.